 This ability replaces precision expertise.

 Anger is often tied to recklessness, and a reckless ally is often the last thing a party needs.
 The medicine woman understands this well, and has found appropriate means to bring the situation down before it escalates into a disaster.
-At 13th level, when an ally is inflicted with Berserk or Confusion status effect, the medicine woman uses her medic level as her caster level for determining caster level checks against the status effects.
+At 13th level, when an ally is inflicted with Berserk or Confusion status effect, the medicine woman can cure the status effect as if using Greater Esuna, using her medic level as her caster level for determining caster level checks against the status effects.
 Once a creature has benefited from the quell, it cannot benefit from it again for 24 hours.

 This ability replaces therapy.